 I can’t stress how important this is.
-If people won’t click on your pins, all your effort of writing great content will be worthless as no one will ever read it.
+If people don’t click on your pins, all your effort in writing great content will be worthless as no one will ever read it.

 - Test several pins: I normally create 2/3 pins for each post and then create a new pin every week for a few weeks to see what works best.

 - Once you find something that works, keep doing it!
-But don’t be afraid to change and experiment with new pin design.
+But don’t be afraid to change and experiment with new pin designs.

-4. Find group boards and apply to as many of them as possible
+4. Find group boards and apply to relevant ones

 What are group boards?
 Group boards are boards owned by other people.
 They can invite you to “pin” into their board, and once you are in, your pins will get in front of their audience.
 This is a great way to get pins in front of more people if you have a small number of followers.